How to Blow Dry Men’s Hair for Volume: 2 Looks to Try

 Wiggle close to the scalp.

-Using a vented brush to help style your hair at an angle — this brush usually has a retangular head and has slats in it for efficient airflow — run a blowdryer (set it to medium) as close to the roots as possible without feeling hot on your scalp.
+Using a vented brush to help style your hair at an angle (this brush usually has a rectangular head and has slats in it for efficient airflow), run a blow-dryer on the medium setting as close to the roots as possible without feeling hot on your scalp.
 Remember: Using a tiny wiggling motion, point the nozzle backwards and upwards while giving your strands a slight upward tug, for more lift but without the burn.

-Start with your hairline, then move backwards.
+Start with your hairline, then move backward.
 To finish off your look, rub a tiny finger-swipe of pomade between your palms and smooth down your back and sides.

 For an extra dose of sheen, blast your hair for a few seconds with some cool air via the cool-shot button on your blowdryer (it’s near your trigger finger).
 Cold air helps seal down your hair cuticles so they all face one direction, making hair shiner if that’s the look you’re going for.
 Otherwise, you’re all set!